DJ Ross Memorial Window

 We are very grateful for the support of donations for this project, particularly the generosity of those OGs who were students during Miss Ross’s time.
 This generosity is further proof of the way in which “her’ girls viewed their headmistress and the respect and gratitude they feel.

-COVID-19 has made it impossible for us to hold a service at the moment to bless the window as we would have wished.
-This will have to wait until a later date.
-In the meantime, we hope you’ll enjoy some pictures of the spectacular finished product, along with some commentary from the artist, David Wright, on some of the key features of the window.
+Below are some pictures of the spectacular finished product, along with some commentary from the artist, David Wright, on some of the key features of the window.

 Mary Magdalen at the Tomb